xiongxhc/simple-market-data/README.md

 - Endpoint to check real time market data in USD for BTC and ETH
 - Endpoint to retrieve historic data for pass 24 hours
-- A frontend to view the market data and historic data for pass 24 (assuming hourly charts)
+- Frontend to view the market price (updates every 3 seconds) and historic graph data for pass 24 (assuming hourly charts)

 ## Tech